and Yellow Jacket issues

 licensed and insured and perform bee removal

-service not only in North Miami, but the entire state
+service not only in Bradenton, but the entire state

-need bee removal services, or perhaps you have a
+you need bee removal services, or perhaps you have

 and would just like additional information.